diyjac/SDC-System-Integration/classifier/readme.md

     # 1: red light
     # 2: green light

-I guess we have to train our own model which can be done in the meantime and tweaking the hyper parameters.
+I guess we have to train our own model which can be done in the meantime together tweaking the hyper parameters.

+###### Or are we allowed to use other models if we cite them properly?

 ## 1. Datasets